 Knowing how to confront and push back on this violent reality is at times overwhelming and can leave me feeling immobilized.
-It is in these moments that I rely on teachings shared with me by my mentors and community around the importance of centring our stories.
+It is in these moments that I rely on teachings shared with me by my mentors and community around the importance of centring Indigenous stories.

-Indigenous knowledge lives in our stories.
+Indigenous knowledge lives in stories.
 I have heard many times from Elders that we have one mouth and two ears for a reason.
-The time is well overdue that we do much more listening to Indigenous people and our communities.
+The time is well overdue that we do much more listening to Indigenous people and communities.
 Our first action must be to ground ourselves in the knowledge and teachings of Indigenous People as they are offered to us and allow this to guide our actions.

 [W]e are striving to become story-listeners and centre Indigenous voices.

 This means we must work collectively to keep these stories alive as our teachers.
 This means hearing and deeply listening to the stories about the violent colonial system that continues to oppress Indigenous people, knowledge, and experiences.
 We must become familiar and knowledgeable about the stories of the Indian Act, Reserves, Residential Schools, Indian Hospitals, child welfare system, justice system, and all other spaces colonialism continues to harm Indigenous communities.